 - 1. Full participation of Afro and Awá women in decision-making process for identifying, planning and implementing climate change adaptation strategies and actions - 2.
-Strengthened community organization and social cohesion - 3.
-Increased capacities of women, youth and elders to rehabilitate and manage natural assets - 4.
+Strengthened community organization and social cohesion and empowerment of both women and men to participate in activity planning and implementation - 3.
+Increased capacities of women, youth and elders to rehabilitate and manage natural assets contributing to the protection of natural resources, risk reduction and livelihood strengthening - 4.
 Diversified diets and improved nutrition through the promotion of native species and traditional dietary practices - 5.
-Contribution to reconciliation and peace-building - 6.
+Contribution to reconciliation and peace-building through trainings and cultural events - 6.
 Improved water access and quality for human consumption, crop production and animal use